 Alexa enabled cars and in-car accessories

 Amazon's Alexa assistant has been making its way into cars for a while now.
-Various manufacturers including BMW, Seat and Mercedes have previously announced the integration of Alexa with new models and vehicles coming this year and beyond.
+Various manufacturers including BMW, Seat and Mercedes have previously announced the integration of Alexa with new models and vehicles coming in the next few years.
 These designs will include the ability to control the in-car navigation and infotainment systems but also on some cars even the ability to lock, unlock and remotely start vehicles using Alexa.